-In this bizarre new world, there’s nothing weird about breakfast for dinner.
+So in our brave new world, there’s absolutely nothing weird about breakfast for dinner.
 Children will delight in it.
 Your partner will thank you and ask for more maple syrup.
+And you get to appreciate a meal that is both easy to prepare and abundantly comforting.
 You can go very savory, if you like, larding up eggs with prosciutto or serving a tomato-based dish that will make the even make the “but this is dinner time” stalwarts in your family happy.
 And hey, your supper doesn’t need to be egg-centric!
-Think: crepes, savory waffle sandwiches, and hash.
+Think: crepes, pancakes, savory waffle sandwiches, and hash.

 Call these waffle sandwiches “waffle grilled cheeses” and watch children storm the dinner table.
 If you’re feeling generous, you could even splash a little syrup on top of each.
 Though the flavors are deeply savory (ham, cheese and buckwheat), maple syrup goes with nearly everything when breakfast is for supper.

 You keep swearing you’re going to use that crepe pan.
 No time like the present!
 Behold these stunningly savory crepes brimming with Brie, pears and smoked turkey.
 This is the sort of restaurant-quality dish you’ve been craving at home, but it comes together in less than an hour (plus, any non-stick fry pan will stand in for the crepe pan in a pinch!).
 Pears out of season?
 Swap in strawberry or fig jam.
 Yum.

 We don’t mean to brag, but we have some darned good baked egg recipes, including these knockout baked eggs with tomatoes and fennel.
 If you’ve got a fennel bulb and a well-stocked pantry, you’re golden.
 No fresh herbs are required; the prep time is a mere 15 minutes; you can use the fennel fronds as garnish.
 Who is gonna turn this down?